Diploma mill: Bosnia and Herzegovina

 According to the laws on higher education in Bosnia and Herzegovina the terms "university", "faculty", "academy" and "university of applied sciences" can be used only by accredited educational institutions.
 Accreditation is independently assessed by the Agency for Development of Higher Education and Quality Assurance and formally conferred by the Ministry of Education and Science for each canton, entity or district.
 Only these institutions are allowed to award academic degrees and diplomas.

 Illegal use of academic titles or academic degrees and "non-accredited diplomas" may lead to prosecution, conviction, fines or even imprisonment.
+Nevertheless, diploma mills remain present in the country (particularly in the Republika Srpska entity as well as the Central Bosnian Canton and West Herzegovina Canton, which have the highest number of such institutions registered).

 Canada

 In Canada education, including higher education, falls under the jurisdiction of provincial and territorial governments.
 Many of the public universities are established by provincial legislation which also confers degree granting authority upon the institution.
 However, private postsecondary institutions are also required to comply with applicable legislation in order to confer degrees and diplomas.

 Provincial or regional quality assurance bodies oversee education at a regional level, and there is no federal oversight.
 For example, in Ontario the Post-secondary Education Choice and Excellence Act, 2000 regulates degree-granting authority.
 Any institution that wishes to offer a degree or use the term "university" must be authorized to do so under an Act of the Legislature or by the Minister of Training, Colleges and Universities.
 A list of recognized Canadian higher education institutions is available on the Canadian Information Centre for International Credentials website.

 The topic of diploma mills in Canada has been covered by the popular media since the 1970s, including in-depth investigations by the Canadian Broadcasting Corporation (CBC), news coverage by the Canadian Press and other mainstream media.